MilindGunjal/milindgunjal.github.io/_pages/about.md

   - /about.html
 ---

-I am a 6th-year Math Ph.D. student at [Florida State University](https://www.fsu.edu/) with a strong background in abstract reasoning, probability, and quantitative analysis.
-I will be defending my dissertation in June 2025.
+I have a Ph.D. in Pure Math from [Florida State University](https://www.fsu.edu/).
+I have a strong background in abstract reasoning, probability, and quantitative analysis.
 I am now pivoting to the financial industry, where I aim to apply my analytical skills and mathematical training to quantitative research, trading, and data-driven financial modeling.
 I’m particularly interested in systematic strategies, risk modeling, and the mathematical foundations of market behavior.

 **Past**: My doctoral research is in the field of pure math, mainly in topics like K-theory, category theory, and homotopy theory.
-I am currently working on my thesis with [Dr. Ettore Aldrovandi](https://www.math.fsu.edu/~ealdrov/).
+I worked on my dissertation with [Dr. Ettore Aldrovandi](https://www.math.fsu.edu/~ealdrov/).
 I previously completed my master's degree in math from [IISER, Kolkata](https://www.iiserkol.ac.in/web/en/academic/departments/#gsc.tab=0) with [Dr. Somnath Basu](https://math.iiserkol.ac.in/faculties/somnath_basu.html) as my advisor on a study of topological K-theory.

 This semester: